Tuesday, August 12

 I Am the River and the River Is Me: A Rite of Passage for Young People From the Whanganui River, Wheturangi Walsh-Tapiata (30 minute Presentation)

-Room 6: Child Welfare, Kinship & Systems Reform, MacEwan Cassio A
+Room 6: Child Welfare, Kinship & System Reform, MacEwan Cassio A

 Room 7: Child Welfare, Kinship & Systems Reform, MacEwan Cassio B